dhrutiv1129/brain-mri-shortcut-learning/README.md

 ## Full Report

 The complete writeup — related work, full methodology, all four Grad-CAM figure sets, and the discussion of limitations — is available [here](Investigating_Shortcut_Learning_in_Brain_Tumor_Classification___CSE_493G_Final_Report.pdf).

+# AI Notice

+I used AI as an engineering and research productivity tool throughout this project, but not to design the research itself or interpret the findings.

+- **ChatGPT** was primarily used as a research discussion partner.
+I used it to brainstorm experimental directions, critique hypotheses, discuss potential confounding variables, understand related work, and think through the implications of Grad-CAM visualizations and shortcut learning.
+It also helped me sanity-check parts of my experimental methodology before implementation.
+- **Claude Code** was used for implementation-oriented tasks, such as scaffolding portions of the training pipeline, debugging PyTorch code, refactoring preprocessing utilities, and accelerating repetitive coding tasks.
+The experimental design, preprocessing intervention, Grad-CAM implementation, model evaluation strategy, and interpretation of the results were my own work.
+- **GitHub Copilot** was used for routine in-editor code completion, boilerplate generation, and repetitive API usage while working with PyTorch, torchvision, and matplotlib.
+ChatGPT and Claude were occasionally used to explain unfamiliar PyTorch APIs, discuss implementation tradeoffs, and help debug runtime errors during development.
+AI was not used to generate the research question, derive the conclusions, interpret the Grad-CAM visualizations, or write the core analysis.
+The central hypothesis, shortcut-learning investigation, experimental design, preprocessing intervention, evaluation methodology, and interpretation of the results were developed by me (in collaboration with my research team where applicable).